iPrysyazhnyuk/SwiftNetworker/README.md

         }
 }
 ```
-Error object can be easy converted (by Error extension) to NetworkerError with additional information: statusCode, received JSON response dictionary.
+Error object can be easy converted (by Error extension) to `NetworkerError` with additional information: statusCode, received JSON response dictionary.

-If you want to get response HTTP status code, JSON dictionary along with parsed Object you can use another method with NetworkerMappableResult callback which can be success or failure.
+If you want to get response HTTP status code, JSON dictionary along with parsed Object you can use another method with `NetworkerMappableResult` callback which can be success or failure.
-- success case gives NetworkerMappableResponse structure with: statusCode, parsed object itself, received JSON response dictionary.
+- success case gives `NetworkerMappableResponse` structure with: statusCode, parsed object itself, received JSON response dictionary.
-- failure case contains Swift Error
+- failure case contains Swift Error object
 ```swift
 GitHubRouter
     .getUserDetails(nickname: "git")